 - Pre-heat the oven to 350°F (180°C).

 - In a large bag or resealable container, mix all ingredients up to and including the olive oil.
 Mix until the contents are evenly coated before placing them in an oiled stoneware container.

 - Cook in the oven for 30 minutes to soften potatoes and parsnips.

 - Mix thyme, dill and lemon juice into a small container.
 Cover lamb shanks in mixture and set aside.

-- Using an oiled skillet sear the lamb shanks on every side for a minute or so.
+- Using an oiled skillet, sear the lamb shanks on every side for about a minute.

 - Return to the oven and cook for about an hour until the internal temperature has reached 160°F (71°C) for medium or 170°F (77°C) for well-done.

-- Remove from oven, let stand for 5-10 minutes.
+- Remove from the oven, let stand for 5-10 minutes.

 - Meal is ready-to-serve.